RedHat-Middleware-Workshops/rhtr-2020-api-mgmt-kafka-workshop/services/iot-data-generator/README.md

 ## Simulation Specifics

-1. Once per minute an "update" function is executed.
+1. On a defined interval (every 2.5 seconds by default) and "update" function is triggered.
-1. This updates the state of each parking meter and junction.
+1. This updates the state of a randomly selected parking meter.
 1. The new state is flushed to a **[transport]**.
-This is defined via environment variables.
+This is chosen via the `TRANSPORT_MODE` environment variable.

-Currently this generates a large volume of data.
-We can revise this strategy to control the flow/frequency of updates.

-Configure this by setting a `TRANSPORT_MODE` environment variable.

 ## Requirements